whirlwin/web-project-seed/README.md

 ## Building

 ### Maven
-1. Build the project: `mvn clean install`
+1. Build the project: `mvn clean install` from the `web-app` sub-module.
 2. Deploy into a servlet container like Apache Tomcat

 ### Gradle
 1. Build and start Jetty: `gradle jettyRunWar` from the `web-app` module

+## Running integration tests

+To run the integration tests run `mvn verify` from the `integration-tests` sub-module.